 Over the course of our work, we’ve devised several novel ways to make using such a great tool even easier.
-In one recent example, we simplified how site editors tell Lift what to target on a page, eliminating potential errors that, in the most extreme cases, can cause sites to display incorrectly.
+In one recent example, we simplified how site editors tell Acquia Personalization what to target on a page, eliminating potential errors that, in the most extreme cases, can cause sites to display incorrectly.

 Slots can be defined in one of two ways: